fooooter/drain/README.md

 - To build the server, run `cargo build` in the root of a source.
 - To build the library containing the dynamic pages, run `cargo build` in dynamic_pages directory (don't forget to specify the binary in config.json)

+### Configuration

+Server can be configured using config.json file.
+Currently available fields are:

+- `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every `response_headers` HashMap
+- `access_control` - here you can control, which resources will be returned to the client and which won't through a list of key-value pairs.
+In order to deny access to a resource, type "deny" (default action is "allow").
+If you deny access, the client will get a 404 error, but this will be changeable in the future.
+- `bind` - bind host and port to the server.
+- `dynamic_pages` - holds a list of every dynamic page available, so if you create one, be sure to specify it here!
+- `dynamic_pages_library` - a path to the dynamic library for dynamic pages.

 ### Usage

 Each page should be a Rust module defined in a separate file, declared in lib.rs and have the following structure: